General information

 At trial, each side can testify on their own behalf, or introduce (call) witnesses to testify about information the witness has seen, heard, or knows.
 Each side can also cross-examine the witnesses that the other person has called.

-- WomensLaw.org has information on presenting your case including how to call a witness to give testimony, how to question the witness after they have been called, how to give testimony yourself, and how to cross-examine the other side's witnesses
+For tips on how to call a witness to give testimony, how to question the witness after they have been called (direct examination), how to give testimony yourself, and how to question the other side's witnesses (cross-examination):

-- LexisNexis offers Five Steps to an Effective Cross-Examination
+- Five Steps to an Effective Cross-Examination from LexisNexis

-The State Court Rules of Evidence apply to all evidence used in court.
+The Rules of Evidence ER for the State Court apply to all evidence used in court.

 Objections

 An objection is how you tell the judge you believe that the other person’s evidence, testimony, or question shouldn’t be allowed.
-You can object to the entry of any type of evidence, as long as your objection is based on the State Court Rules of Evidence.
+You can object to the entry of any type of evidence, as long as your objection is based on the Rules of Evidence ER for the State Court.
 The judge will then rule on your objection and either block the evidence or allow it to be admitted.

 Closing arguments